Smithsonian/cheby_checker/cheby_checker/README.md

 - Develop tests of functionalities in mpchecker.
 Start with pCheck (There are many more lower-level functionalities that need to have proper tests written for them, but I suspect that getting the pcheck & ephem codes working and tested will prompt me to get a whole lot of lower-level code sorted too) .
 [MJP]

-- Sifter: I want to bring the sifter stuff into the fold too.
-It's entirely dependent upon the cheby/MSC approach, so I think it should be merged in.
-[MA/MJP]